 It was not so long ago that matters pertaining to mind, body and spirit were addressed holistically.
-The knowledge and wisdom of thousands of years, utilising Nature’s pharmacopeia, was harnessed to support any imbalance in a coherent fashion.
+The knowledge and wisdom of thousands of years, utilizing Nature’s pharmacopeia, was harnessed to support any imbalance in a coherent fashion.
 In modern times, the attempt to cure disease and disquiet has become somewhat fractured.

 In the week I spent with new friends under the tutelage of AbdesSalaam Attar, it occurred to me that working with natural materials could be so much more than offering people a natural alternative to synthetic perfume.
 It could serve as a thread to connect aspects of the self through a reconnection to what is real.
 I discovered that the olfactory response to essential oils and absolutes is as amazing as it is powerful.

 Salaam teaches that we have a responsibility as perfumers to use our knowledge of the inherent qualities of each oil to support wellness in those closest to us at least.
 Since returning home, it has been wonderful to watch this healing in action.